Diceycle/Arknights-Material-Planner/README.md

     * After installing, add the path to the Tesseract executable as the `tesseractExeLocation` config parameter.
 * `arknightsWindowName` uses sane defaults if left empty but some BlueStacks versions have different names, so you might need to change it to whatever it says in the top right corner of the window.
-* `arknightsContainer` supports `""BlueStacks"` and `"LDPLayer"`.
+* `arknightsContainer` supports `"BlueStacks"` and `"LDPLayer"`.
 If you are not using either of those you can set it to `"genericWindow"` and add the remaining configuration yourself:
     * If the root window is not the one accepting input you need to adjust `arknightsInputWindowClass` to set a child window that does accept input.
 Use the `FindArknightsWindow.exe` to find the names